Taylor Featherston: Los Angeles Angels

-The Chicago Cubs selected Featherston from the Rockies in the 2014 Rule 5 Draft, and then traded him to the Angels for cash considerations.
+On December 11, 2014, the Chicago Cubs selected Featherston from the Rockies in the Rule 5 Draft, and subsequently traded him to the Los Angeles Angels in exchange for cash considerations.
 Featherston competed for a role with the Angels as a utility infielder in spring training.
 The Angels carried Featherston as their backup infielder on their Opening Day roster.
 He made his major league debut on April 12.
 Featherston batted .162 during the 2015 season, receiving 154 at bats in 101 games played.

-During the 2015-16 offseason, the Angels designated Featherston for assignment.
+On February 5, 2016, Featherston was designated for assignment following the acquisition of Christian Friedrich.

 Philadelphia Phillies

-The Philadelphia Phillies acquired Featherston from the Angels for a player to be named later or cash considerations.
-He began the 2016 season with the Lehigh Valley IronPigs of the Class AAA International League.
+On February 10, 2016, the Philadelphia Phillies acquired Featherston from the Angels in exchange for a player to be named later or cash considerations.
+He began the 2016 season with the Lehigh Valley IronPigs of the Triple–A International League.
 The Phillies promoted Featherston to the major leagues on July 25.
 They designated him for assignment on September 10.
+Featherston began the 2017 season with Lehigh Valley.

 Tampa Bay Rays

-Featherston began the 2017 season with Lehigh Valley.
-On June 9, the Phillies traded Featherston to the Tampa Bay Rays for cash considerations.
-He batted .179 for the Rays, and also played for the Durham Bulls of the International League.
+On June 9, 2017, the Phillies traded Featherston to the Tampa Bay Rays in exchange for cash considerations.
+He batted .179 for the Rays, and also played for the Triple–A Durham Bulls of the International League.

 Minnesota Twins

-In December 2017, Featherston signed a minor league contract with the Minnesota Twins.
+On December 15, 2017, Featherston signed a minor league contract with the Minnesota Twins.
 He was released on June 18, 2018.

 Kansas City T-Bones

-On June 25, 2018, Featherston signed with the Kansas City T-Bones of the independent American Association.
+On June 25, 2018, Featherston signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
+In 25 games he struggled mightily hitting .202/.288/.434 with 5 home runs, 15 RBIs and 2 stolen bases.

 Cincinnati Reds

 On July 24, 2018, Featherston's contract was purchased by the Cincinnati Reds organization.
-He was assigned to the Double-A Pensacola Blue Wahoos.
-Featherston elected free agency on November 2, 2018.
+In 36 games for the Double-A Pensacola Blue Wahoos, he batted .237/.283/.378 with 3 home runs and 15 RBI.
+Featherston elected free agency following the season on November 2.

 Kansas City Royals

 On January 3, 2019, Featherston signed a minor league contract with the Kansas City Royals.
-He became a free agent following the 2019 season.
+In 118 games split between the Double–A Northwest Arkansas Naturals and Triple–A Omaha Storm Chasers, he slashed a combined .241/.303/.426 with 17 home runs and 58 RBI.
+Featherston elected free agency following the season on November 4.

 Seattle Mariners

 On April 6, 2022, after spending the past two years out of baseball, Featherston signed a minor league contract with the Seattle Mariners organization.
-He elected free agency on November 10, 2022.
+He elected free agency following the season, without having appeared for the organization, on November 10.

+In September 2023, Featherston joined Whitebox Real Estate as an associate broker, officially ending his playing career.